 - Cannelloni – 6 tubes, about 60g/2oz

 - Preheat the oven to 200 °C/390 F/ GM6.
 Roughly chop the artichoke hearts.
-Heat the butter on a low heat and add the hearts.
+Heat the butter on low heat and add the hearts.

 - While they are gently softening, make a béchamel sauce.
 I do it by first melting 2/3 of the butter in a saucepan and then adding the flour.
 Mix the flour in with a wooden spoon for a couple of minutes.
 Heat the milk in another saucepan till it nearly boils (or you can do it in a jug in the microwave).

-- Put the pan back on a low heat to thicken up, but make sure you carry on stirring.
+- Put the pan back on low heat to thicken up, but make sure you carry on stirring.
 Once it’s the right consistency season it to taste.

 - Put about a fifth of the sauce aside and add the softened artichoke hearts to the remainder.
 Fill the cannelloni tubes with this mixture.
 To avoid making a right mess I just prop them up on one end in the saucepan and spoon the mix in.
 It’s still a bit messy, but worth it.

-- Get an ovenproof dish that fits the pasta well and grease with a bit of butter.
+- Get an ovenproof dish that fits the pasta well and grease it with a bit of butter.
 Snuggle in the filled cannelloni tubes and cover with the béchamel that you set aside.